developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 For example, if a form like the one below was encountered regularly, a Structured Template using **Mixed Data-type** mode could be created to acquire the barcode, numbers, text, checkboxes and signature in a single pass.
 For a demonstration using this form, see the [SimulScan Demo App](../demo).

 <img style="height:300px" src="template.png"/>
-_A Structured Template using Multi Data-type mode would be best here_.
+_Example form for a Structured Template using Multi Data-type mode_.
 <br>

 **Notes**: